-Why does my call to the 1-800 support number get passed around from person to person and take so long to get answers?
+My initial call to my provider's 1-800 support number is passed around from person to person and can take days to get answers.
+Why?

 Likely cause: The people answering the 1-800 support phones are not technically trained well enough to deal with technology difficulties or questions.

-"The first line of support that many companies provide is nontechnical people who have a script they follow when you call about an outage or a question about how to use a VoIP feature," said Jim.
+"The first line of support that many companies provide is nontechnical people who have a script they follow when you call about an outage or a question about how to use a VoIP feature," said Jim Hurst, C Spire Manager of Enterprise Solutions.
 "They simply don't know how to help you beyond what is written on their note cards.
 The real technical staff?
 Their time is guarded because they are in such high demand.
 Getting to the technical staff who can really help you is often a lengthy process."

 Complaint No. 2